 Now that you’ve had a chance to live in it, what do you hear or see that you didn’t see or hear before?
 New construction usually comes with a 1-2 year warranty.
 An inspection before this time has expired can be beneficial to you as the homeowner.
 With a report in hand, you can approach the builder and ask for items found defective to be corrected prior to the warranty expiring.
 The thought is to have all the systems in the home functioning at peak performance for as long as they are intended.
 You’ve spent a lot of money on this purchase, make it last.
-Make sure to schedule this inspection before you’re warranty expires.
+Make sure to schedule this inspection before your warranty expires.

 Post Repair/Remodel Inspection: